laxmariappan/lwp-contact-form-v2/README.md

 - `step-2` - Adds shortcode and placeholder for the form.
 - `step-3` - Adds the form fields HTML.
 - `step-4` - Adds the CSS for the form.
+- `step-5` - Adds the submission handler, print the form data for testing.